Get Your Indiana Restaurant Insured: Property, Liability, and Employee Coverage

 Wrongfully prepared or spoiled food

-You may need additional coverage to your general commercial liability policy.
+You may need additional coverage for your general commercial liability policy.
 This includes coverage for:

 Lawsuits brought against directors and other officers of the corporation